disrpt/sharedtask2023/data/nld.rst.nldt/README.md

 ## DISRPT 2023 shared task information

-For the DISRPT 2021 and 2023 shared task, train/dev/test partitions were balanced for genre.
+For the DISRPT 2023 shared task, train/dev/test partitions were balanced for genre.
 Syntactic parses in UD were produced using Stanza.
 The data contains no split EDUs, which were prevented in a handful of cases through some reordering of clauses in the original RST data.
-These segment orders were retained in the 2021 shared task data.
+These segment orders were retained in the 2023 shared task data.